Ptolemy VIII Physcon: Civil war (132–126 BC)

 Growing desperate, in 129 BC Cleopatra II offered the throne of Egypt to her son-in-law, the Seleucid king Demetrius II, who had just returned to power after years in Parthian captivity.
 Demetrius II launched an invasion of Egypt in 128 BC, but his forces were still in the eastern desert, besieging the border fortress of Pelusium, when news arrived that his wife, Cleopatra II's daughter Cleopatra Thea, had installed their son Antiochus VIII as king of Syria.
 The Seleucid troops mutinied and Demetrius II had to return to Syria.

 In order to prevent Demetrius II from returning once he had dealt with these revolts, Ptolemy VIII agreed to a request that he had received from a group of rebels in Syria, who had asked him to send them a royal pretender to lead them.
 Ptolemy VIII selected Alexander II, whom he presented as the son of an earlier Seleucid king, Alexander I (r.
 152–145 BC).
 The resulting conflict in the Seleucid realm continued for years and meant that Seleucid intervention in opposition to Ptolemy VIII was no longer possible.

 In 127 BC, Cleopatra II took her treasury and fled Alexandria for the court of Demetrius II.
-In her absence, Ptolemy VIII finally reconquered Alexandria by August 126 BC.
+In her absence, Ptolemy VIII finally reconquered Alexandria.
 This reconquest was accompanied by a bloody purge of the supporters of Cleopatra II.
 It is difficult to tell whether various anecdotes recording the bloody slaughter that Ptolemy VIII presided over belong to this event or to the earlier purge of 145 BC.